Guerrilla war in the Baltic states: In Lithuania

 In May 1948, to combat the guerrillas, the Soviets carried out the largest deportation from Lithuania, Operation Spring, when some 40 to 50 thousand people associated with "forest brothers" were deported to Siberia.

 Captured Lithuanian Forest Brothers often faced torture and summary execution while their relatives faced deportation to Siberia (cf. quotation).
 Reprisals against anti-Soviet farms and villages were harsh.
 NKVD units named People's Defense Platoons (known by the Lithuanians as pl. stribai, from izstrebiteli – destroyers, i.e., the destruction battalions), used shock tactics such as displaying executed partisans' corpses in village courtyards to discourage further resistance.

 The report of a commission formed at a KGB prison a few days after the 15 October 1956, arrest of Adolfas Ramanauskas ("Vanagas"), chief commander of the Union of Lithuanian Freedom Fighters, noted the following:

 The right eye is covered with haematoma, on the eyelid there are six stab wounds made, judging by their diameter, by a thin wire or nail going deep into the eyeball.
 Multiple haematomas in the area of the stomach, a cut wound on a finger of the right hand.
 The genitalia reveal the following: a large tear wound on the right side of the scrotum and a wound on the left side, both testicles and spermatic ducts are missing.

 Juozas Lukša was among those who managed to escape to the West; he wrote his memoirs in Paris – Fighters for Freedom.
-Lithuanian Partisans Versus the U.S.S.R., and was killed after returning to Lithuania in 1951.
+Lithuanian Partisans Versus the U.S.S.R..
+Lukša was killed after returning to Lithuania in 1951.

 Pranas Končius (code name Adomas) was one of the last few Lithuanian anti-Soviet resistance fighters, killed in action by Soviet forces on 6 July 1965 (some sources indicate he shot himself in order to avoid capture on 13 July).
 He was awarded the Cross of Vytis posthumously in 2000.

 Benediktas Mikulis, one of the last known partisans to remain in the forest, emerged in 1971.
 He was arrested in the 1980s and spent several years in prison.